 Very, very specific.
 Almost everybody on this planet wants to be “spiritual”, but almost nobody on this planet like this degree of finger-pointing.

 The general calls in Scripture to the godliness of true spirituality are convicting enough, why then does God have Paul point his finger so directly at the subgroups in the Colossian church?
-The reason why such specific instructions are given, as direct and counter-cultural as they might be for us, is because spirituality is ultimately proven in your closest relationships.
+The reason why such specific instructions are given, as direct and counter-cultural as they might be for us, is because spirituality is ultimately proven in your closest daily relationships.

 Your closest family and work relationships are not the starting point of godliness, but your closest family and work relationships are the ultimate testing ground for how true the spirituality you claim really is.